-I hate having to chase rent, but a lot of the times it comes with the territory.
-Since becoming a Landlord, “professional debt collector” has been added to my CV.
+I hate having to chase rent, but unfortunately it does often come with the territory.
+Since becoming a Landlord, “professional debt collector” has been stamped into my CV.

 Only in an ideal world will every tenant make rental payment on time every month.
-Unfortunately, I don’t live in Disney World and I don’t have hot sex with Jessica Rabit every night.
+Unfortunately, I don’t live in Disney World and I don’t have hot sex with Jessica Rabbit every night.

-I’m a self-managed landlord, so that means I don’t use Letting agents to manage my properties.
-If there’s a problem with one of my properties, my phone is the first to start buzzing, even if it means interrupting my much-needed beauty sleep at an ungodly hour.
+I’m a self-managing landlord, so that means I don’t use Letting agents to manage my properties.
+If there’s a problem with one of my properties, my phone is the first and only to blow up, even if it means interrupting me during an ungodly hour.